Best Weight Lifting Straps

 It might not be a huge deal for most exercises.
 However, if you use straps for an exercise that you perform in a competition, and straps aren’t allowed for the exercise on competition day then you could be in trouble.

 When to use lifting straps.
 My recommendations.

-I myself own some straps, I have actually only ever owned one pair of iron mind straps.
+I myself own some straps, Until very recently I had only ever owned one pair of iron mind straps.
 They are so tough and strong that they’ve lasted years.

 If you want to get yourself some, here they are on Amazon.
 Be warned if you buy them, they are strong as hell but they are not comfortable so prepare to man up!

 For a more comfortable pair on the wrists, you can go for these ones from Rip Toned, which I now also use.

 I use those straps regularly in my own training and have only ever seen them be of benefit to me.